 Wolves inhabited these coppices.
 Their howls were barely audible at first but had grown noticeably louder and angrier.
 They were savage.
 Merciless.
 Cruel.
-They would not hesitate to eat me alive.
+They would not have hesitated to eat me alive.
 Those woods had claimed many a traveler.
-Only the most brave or foolhardy dared to make that trek.
+Only the bravest or foolhardy dared to make this trek.

 My pace quickened as the wolves gradually began to close in.
 It was foolish for me to be out there but there was no alternative.
 It was the only time when I could meet her.
 I needed to see her again.

 The wind picked up suddenly.
-I reached up to insure the bonnet placed atop my head out of convenience to keep my hands free to better navigate the woods remained in place.
+I reached up to insure the bonnet placed atop my head remained in place.

 They nipped at my heels.
-One of them managed to catch up.
-An exasperated scream escaped my lips as a pair of teeth clinched down on one of my legs.
+An exasperated scream escaped my lips as a pair of teeth clenched down on one of my legs.
 My pace briefly halted, a struggle ensued.
 The frantic blows I applied the creature freed me from his fangs but not before I was severely wounded.

-Putting any sort of weight on my lacerated ankle caused agony so great that for a moment I considered it impossible for me to crawl, nevertheless run.
+Putting any sort of weight on my lacerated ankle caused agony so great that for a moment I considered it impossible for me to crawl, nevertheless walk or run.
 Fear makes an excellent anesthetic.
-As soon as I saw the rest of the pack catch up to their more fleet of foot companion, I did not hesitate and continued running while ignoring the excruciating pain.
+As soon as I saw the rest of the pack catch up to their more fleet of foot companion, I did not hesitate and continued running and ignored the excruciating pain.

-As the pack approached, their howls grew ever more frenzied.
-Their voracious drool dripped upon my legs as they drew ever nearer.
-Their hot breath warmed my backside and my legs they were so close.
-Even healthy I stood little chance of outrunning them but with only one good ankle?
-It seemed like it was inevitable that these woods would become my final resting place.
+Their howls grew ever more frenzied.
+A viscous white liquid dripped from their fangs as they drew ever nearer.
+Their hot breath warmed my backside and my legs.
+They were so close.
+Even healthy I stood little chance of outrunning them but I was done to only one good ankle.
+It seemed inevitable that these woods would be my final resting place.

-My mind suddenly grew cognizant of the fact that I was not experiencing any pain.
-In fact, I felt no sensation at all other than the gentle breeze and the cold damp ground.
+I suddenly grew cognizant of the fact that I was not experiencing any pain and in fact, felt no sensation at all other than the gentle breeze and the cold damp ground.
 Perplexed, I gradually opened my eyes to find, to my bewilderment, the wolves were gone.
 With more than a little trepidation, I looked over my shoulder to see whether they had somehow gotten behind me, more out of curiosity than courage, but they weren’t there either.
 It was almost as if they had disappeared.

-The wolves had disappeared.
+The wolves were gone.
 My wounds were healed.
+My pants were intact.
 There was no explanation.

-I rose to my feet in a daze conjured by a feeling of confusion and relief.
+I rose to my feet in a daze overwhelmed by feelings of confusion and relief.
 Once my head cleared, I continued my journey.
-I had not even walked two steps before I found myself back on the ground sitting upon my rear end.
-A figure had appeared before me as if by magic.
+I had not even walked two steps before I found myself back on the ground having landed abruptly upon my rear end.
+A figure had appeared as if by magic.

-Any disgruntlement immediately evaporated once my eyes laid upon her face.
-Looking down on me was a flaxen-haired angel that shimmered in the moonlight.
-She was wearing her familiar Sunday dress practically oblivious to the cold.
+Any ire I might have possessed immediately vanished once my eyes laid upon her face.
+She was looking down toward me like a flaxen-haired angel that shimmered in the moonlight.
+She was wearing her familiar Sunday dress oblivious to the cold.
 Her trademark red bow accentuated her pony-tail.
-I felt immediately at ease looking upon her soft blue eyes and warm smile.
-It was a face I had known for years.
+I felt at ease looking upon her soft blue eyes and warm smile.

-Laughing nervously, seemingly embarrassed for startling me, the woman offered me assistance to help me back onto my feet.
+She laughed nervously and after apologizing for startling me, attempted to help me back to my feet.
 Pride prevented me from accepting the offer.
-I insisted that I was not scared as I picked myself off the ground.
+I insisted I was not scared as I picked myself off the ground.

 I took off my hat and handed it to her.
 “I found it while cleaning my house.
 I should have returned it to you years ago.”

-“I didn’t come all this way just to give you that.
+“I didn’t.
 I needed to see you.
 Besides, I can’t picture you without it.”

 There was so much I wanted to tell her, so much to discuss, but there wasn’t enough time.
 Inevitably and lamentably, we arrived where she currently resided.
-Here is where our conversation needed to come to a close.
-Like all good things, that is where our meeting had come to an end.
+It was where our conversation had to come to a close and, like all good things, that is where our discussion had to end.

-“This is where we are going to have to part,” the woman said with a fleeting smile.
+“This is where we have to part,” the woman said with a fleeting smile.
 “It was good seeing you again.”